 Diversified Portfolios Need Bitcoin

 If you had to ask a room full of people for a sentence that sums up investing, chances are you would hear that one pop up quite a few times.
-It sums up the core principle of diversification which investors seek to incorporate into their activities.
+It sums up the core principle of portfolio diversification which investors seek to incorporate into their activities.
 By spreading one’s capital across different assets, investors protect themselves against the specific risk of any single asset underperforming.
 This way, if one of the baskets break, at least the eggs in all the other baskets are safe.
 Many savvy investors are taking advantage of Bitcoin portfolio diversification to construct optimal portfolios suited to their risk profiles.

 Bitcoin advocates often resort to this idea when discussing why investors should allocate a portion of their portfolio to this emerging asset class.
 Diversification is a cornerstone of investing, and Bitcoin’s character as a non-sovereign asset not controlled by any single entity makes it an ultimate candidate for inclusion in a balanced portfolio.